Seamless Business Relocation

 • Pass a board resolution authorizing the change

-• Update signage and statutory records at the new location
+• Update signage and statutory records at new location

 This type of change does not require shareholder or government approval, making it the easiest to process.